random9121/lua-logincmd/README.md

-lua cmd login application

-username: randomman

-password: 12345
+lua projects made for fun